R2Northstar/NorthstarDocs/docs/Modding/reference/northstar/usefulfuncs.md

 !!! cpp-function "array.slice(int start, int end = null)"

     !!! note
         Returns a section of the array as new array.
 Copies from start to the end (not included).
 If start is negative the index is calculated as length + start, if end is negative the index is calculated as length + end.
-If end is omitted end is equal to the array length."
+If end is omitted end is equal to the array length.

 ### String